-How to create a cash flow projection (with examples)
+How to create an accurate cash flow projection

 - What is a cash flow projection?

-- Steps to build a cash flow projection
+- How to create a cash flow projection step by step

-- How to improve accuracy and avoid common pitfalls
+- How to improve cash flow projection accuracy

 Cash flow projection provides a window into your company's financial future.
-It helps you predict exactly when money will enter and leave your business, providing a detailed estimate of your company's future cash position.
+It helps you predict exactly when money will enter and leave your business, giving you a detailed estimate of your company's future cash position.

 What is a cash flow projection?

-A cash flow projection forecasts your future cash inflows and outflows over a specific period, typically ranging from 13 weeks to 12 months.
+A cash flow projection is a weekly or monthly estimate of future cash inflows and outflows over a specific period, typically 13 weeks to 12 months.
 It estimates your cash balance at any given point, helping you identify shortages that could prevent paying bills or surpluses you can invest.

 Think of it as your financial early-warning system.
 By mapping out when customers will actually pay you and when bills come due, you can spot cash crunches weeks in advance.
 This visibility lets you secure financing, delay purchases, or accelerate collections before problems arise.